-These words are at the heart of the MMartin Luther King, Jr. Day of Service which inspires hundreds of thousands of Americans to come together to serve their community.
+These words are at the heart of the Martin Luther King, Jr. Day of Service which inspires hundreds of thousands of Americans to come together to serve their community.
 Congress designated the holiday as a national day of service and charged AmeriCorps with leading this effort.
 Taking place each third Monday in January, the Martin Luther King, Jr. Day of Service is the only federal holiday observed as a national day of service - a "day on, not a day off."
 This day of service helps to empower individuals, strengthen communities, bridge barriers, address social problems, and move us closer to Dr. King's vision of a "Beloved Community."

 Volunteer Fairfax supports this effort by hosting Give Together, a family friendly event geared to foster volunteerism in the next generation.
 Volunteerism for us means choosing to do something that will make a positive difference in our local or global community.
-This year, we've created a Volunteer Guidebook from the local neighborhood to a global perspective.
+This year, we've created a Volunteer Guidebook with projects that are age-appropriate, adaptable, and whose scope can range from the local neighborhood to a global perspective.